Halim258/Halim258.github.io/README.md

 > You can use my repository as a helpful guide to understand and create your own project on the third day of the first week in the initial module of the Microverse program.
 Take a look at my README.md file to see an example of how your customized README.md file should look like after applying the Microverse template.
 It's designed to make things easier for you!
 ### Prerequisites
-In order to run this project you need: to dowload it or clone it to your machine.
+In order to run this project you need to download or clone it to your machine.

 ### Setup